Shnatsel/cjdns-ubuntu-pubkey/README.md

-How to install cjdns from my repository
+Using cjdns repository for Ubuntu
 ===================

-I maintain a cjdns repository for Ubuntu and its derivatives (elementary OS, Mint, etc).
+I maintain a cjdns repository for Ubuntu and its derivatives (Mint, elementary OS, etc).
 It is updated every day with the latest snapshot of [cjdns git master](https://github.com/cjdelisle/cjdns).
 The server is kindly provided by [elementary OS](http://elementaryos.org/) Web Team.

 **To add the repository to your system,** open a terminal, enter a root shell by running ```sudo -s``` and execute the following commands: